VBA Cells in Excel: Select, Get, Count, Format, Copy-Paste, etc.

 End Sub

 • Run the code.
-Upon running the code, the input box will pop up asking to select the range to be formatted.
-Here I selected the D6:D15 cell range.
+Upon running the code, an input box will pop up, asking you to select the range to be formatted.
+We selected the D6:D15 cell range.

 Selecting cell range to change font properties using VBA Cells

-• After selecting the range and pressing OK, you will see the changes in font properties like in the image below.
+• Selecting the range and pressing OK, you will see the changes in font properties like in the image below.

 Font style, color, size changed using VBA Cells